RetroReversing/retroReversing/categories/misc/GDC.md

 ### Developing for MS-DOS
 From a programming perspective the session **Developing for MS-DOS** would have been one of the highlights of the conference.
 Evan and Nicky Robinson were both programmers on hit games **Star Control** and **Mail Order Monsters**.
 So to hear their perspective on developing games for MS-DOS would have been incredible!

+In the Journal for Computer Game Development December 1988 issue Eric Goldberg wrote the following about the session:
+> Evan and Nicky Robinson’s “Developing for MS-DOS” was praised by many attendees.
+While no one professed a desire to grapple with an operating system universally regarded as clunky, the Robinsons were given full marks for a concise explanation of how to get through the odious task of supporting all four of the CGA, EGA, VGA, and Hercules graphics standards.
+The IBM PC and clone family is clearly where the most money is to be made in games.
+[^10]

 ---
 ## CGDC 3 - 1989